The Piano Tickler — your online source for expert piano tuning and repair

 Action and Playing Mechanics

-The piano action in a grand piano is made differently that in an upright.
+The piano action in a grand piano is made differently than in an upright.
 Grand actions contain a repetition lever, which allows greater speed than an upright action, which does not contain a repetition lever.
 This speed is noticed mostly by concert musicians only.
-Let's face it—the average player (no matter how many piano lessons we have had) will hardly notice the difference.
+Let's face it — the average player (no matter how many piano lessons we have had) will hardly notice the difference.

 Pedal Systems